szdc/brackets-use-strict-js/README.md

 })()
 ```

-&#10003; Supports the Node.JS form (based on having `node: true` set in your jslint/jshint file-level settings; inserts on the first line after any jslint/jshint settings)
+&#10003; Supports the Node.JS form (based on having `node: true` set in your jslint/jshint file-level settings; inserts a the statement and a new line before the first line of code)
 ```
 /*jslint node: true */
 'use strict';

+var app = require('express');
 ...
 ```